ffavela/esets/README.md

   of even numbers).
 This is possible since in essence they are lazy generated sequences.

+In a sense, this could be described like a memoryless data structure.
+Something where the structure is in memory but not the data.
+The data is directly generated from the structure as soon as it is needed so there is no need to store the entirety of the data on memory.
+Despite this you may access the data via indexing, and operations such as slicing are accessible.

+### But don't indices relate to locations in memory in sequences?

+For the most part yes, the same way as in dictionaries the keys also relate to locations in memory.
+But at the end of the day a mathematical operation is performed to get the memory address and then the values are fetched from memory.
+For `esets` the mathematical operation gives directly the answer.
+You may imagine it as fetching the data from a meta memory space, or in a more honest sense from fake memory space.

+In a bit more technical sense, [eset.py](eset.py) is and abstract base class (ABC) and [esets.py](esets.py) has a set of classes that derive from the ABC, they implement the required methods like the function that gets the value given an index and the corresponding inverse function.

 ### Why?

-Well it turns out it is easier to define the whole rather than a part of it.
+Well it turns out it is easier to define the whole rather than a part of it, and the whole can be quite large.
 It kind of sounds paradoxical but perhaps this (probably apocryphal) quote from Michelangelo may help.
 When asked about his difficult process during the sculpting of David he responded:

 > It is easy.
 You just chip away the stone that doesn’t look like
 > David.